The

 beast are present on the dragon and the 7 heads must

-be something other than those of the leopard beast.
+be something other than those of the sea beast.
 They

 may suggest then that the 7 heads may be 7 forms of